CROSSINGTUD/CryptoAnalysis/CODING.md

 ## General Notes
 In general we aim for keeping the coding guidelines that are common by the Java Language.
 This includes code style, as well as the usage of coding patterns.
-Exceptions have to get discusses and agreed with the project leads.
+Exceptions have to get discussed and agreed with the project leads.

 ## Checkstyle Config
 This repository contains a `checkstyl.xml` Checkstyle config which gets automatically used by the CI Runner for code